 Conscious manipulation of breathing is a powerful psychophysiological intervention.
 It improves the balance between the sympathetic and parasympathetic nervous systems, and it reduces behavioral hyperarousal.[55]
 One study showed that by practicing breathing at a rate of 6 breaths per minute for 20 minutes prior to going to sleep, participants were able to decrease sleep latency and number of awakenings, while increasing sleep efficiency.[56]
 Other key components to therapeutic breathing that have been shown to activate the parasympathetic nervous system and thus support easeful sleep include practicing abdominal breathing, as well as maintaining an inhale-to-exhale ratio of 1-to-2.[57]

-Refer to “Breathing” for more information.
+Refer to the Breathing clinician tool for more information.

 Yoga Nidra

 iRest® Yoga Nidra (Integrative Restoration Institute www.iRest.us) is a secularized practice of yogic meditation.
 The practice involves the invocation of deep relaxation, attention training, the development of self-management tools, and learning to proactively engage emotions, thoughts, joy, and awareness.
+Yoga nidra has been evaluated in a 2023 review by Musto and Hazard Vallerand.
+This review included 29 studies, of which several focused on sleep outcomes.
+The review found that Yoga Nidra was effective in improving sleep quality and reducing insomnia symptoms in various populations, although there was some clinical heterogeneity in the sample populations and intervention protocols.[113]

 iRest was initially piloted at Walter Reed Army Medical Center and is now widely available in military and VHA facilities. iRest has applications as a complementary approach in the treatment of PTSD, traumatic brain injury (TBI), chronic pain, chemical dependency, depression, anxiety, and sleep-related issues including insomnia, as well as for enhancing well-being and resiliency.[58]
 Large-scale trials of iRest are not yet available, but small case series have been presented. iRest has been embraced by the Veteran and military community.[59]
 The U.S. Army Surgeon General and the Defense Centers of Excellence (DCoE) recommend iRest for the management of chronic pain and PTSD in military and Veteran settings.